 In gene expression studies, such as DNA microarray studies, all features have similar measurement costs and computation times (Inza et al., 2004), but this is not the case for remote sensing problems, where some features might carry significantly larger computation time or measurement cost burdens than others (Blaschke, 2010).
 Where a group of correlated features are similarly relevant, it is beneficial to select the feature with the lowest computation time or measurement cost.
 Consideration of these costs can potentially result in a substantial reduction in classification computation time for this form of remote sensing problem.

-(Chi et al., 2016)Feature selection in redundant feature spaces has received attention in the field of bioinformatics, but is still largely unexplored in remote sensing applications.
-Of the filter approach methods reviewed that address these problems, only those of Cukur et al. (2015) and Brown et al. (2012) were applied to remotely sensed data.
-Cukur et al. (2015) worked with two hyperspectral data sets and Brown et al. (2012) included one remote sensing data set in the fifteen they used for comparing criteria.
+The availability of high resolution imagery and associated feature extraction and classification techniques are rapidly increasing (Chi et al., 2016).
+With the advent of “big data” in remote sensing, computationally efficient feature selection techniques robust to high dimensional redundant spaces will become increasingly important.
+While the problems associated with redundant feature spaces have received attention in the field of bioinformatics, they are still relatively unexplored in remote sensing applications.
 In this paper we propose a filter approach feature selection method for addressing the problem of high dimensional, redundant feature spaces of remotely sensed data.
 We adopt the filter approach due its relative speed and separation of feature selection and classification tasks.
 The method follows the clustering and ranking approach of category 1 above.
 While the methods of Sahu & Mishra (2011) and Yousef et al. (2007) use k-means clustering, the proposed method uses hierarchical clustering.
 This has the advantage of producing deterministic results, not requiring prior knowledge of the number of clusters and allowing user selection of the final partitioning.
 We compare the performance of the proposed method to popular feature selection approaches, on a number of remote sensing data sets.
 The proposed method also allows consideration of computation time and measurement cost in selecting features from correlated clusters of similarly relevant features.
 While many feature selection evaluations only consider classification accuracy (Mitra et al., 2002; Strobl et al., 2008; Yu and Liu, 2004), we present measures of computation time, classification accuracy and stability of selected features under different data samplings.

 Methods